PopcodeMobile/popnetwork/README.md

 ```

 ### Logging
-`popnetwork` provides built-in logging support.
+`pop_network` provides built-in logging support.
 You can configure it like this:

 ```dart
 final _apiManager = ApiManager(